Manas0206/Finite-element-codes/README.md

 # Finite-element-codes
-This repository consists of various matlab codes for the Finite element course, where we developed 1D and 2D codes for scalar and vector field problems.
+This repository consists of various MATLAB codes for the Finite element course, where we developed 1D and 2D codes for scalar and vector field problems.